 Healing Isn’t a Destination, It’s a Journey Back to Yourself

 Healing isn’t about “getting over it.”
 It’s about returning to yourself after losing connection with who you are.
-It’s learning to feel safe in your own body again, to trust your voice, and to believe you deserve peace.
+It’s about learning to feel safe in your own body again, trusting your voice, and believing you deserve peace.
+Whether you’re recovering from narcissistic abuse, heartbreak, family trauma, or burnout, healing is about building something stronger inside you.
+It’s not about pretending the pain never happened.

 The Myth of “Being Healed”

+There’s immense pressure to “move on” or “be healed” quickly.
+People often mean well when they say these things, but those words can sting.
+Healing has no finish line.
 You don’t wake up one day and suddenly forget the past.
-You simply reach a point where it no longer controls you.
+Instead, you reach a point where it no longer controls you.
 You can think about it without collapsing, speak about it without shaking, and live without reliving.

 Why Healing Feels So Hard